Mobile-Telematics/LoginAuthFramework-Android/README.md

 ## Credentials

-Before you start using the framework, make sure you registered a company account in the [Datahub](https://userdatahub.com/) and obtained `InstanceId` and`InstanceKey`.
+Before you start using the library, make sure you registered a company account in the [Datahub](https://userdatahub.com/) and obtained `InstanceId` and`InstanceKey`.
 If you are new, please refer to the [documentation](doc.telematicssdk.com) and register your company account in Datahub.
 [Sing Up](https://userdatahub.com/user/registration)

 ## Basic concepts

-`deviceToken` - is the main individual SDK user identifier for your app. this identifier is used as a key across all our services.
+`deviceToken` - is the main individual SDK user identifier for your app.
+This identifier is used as a key across all our services.

 `accessToken` - or JSON Web Token (JWT) is the main UserService API key, that allows you to get user individual statistics and user scoring by UserService APIs calls.